Injured Using Alere INRatio Home Monitoring?

 We are only handling individual cases where someone has been injured as a result of a false reading from one of the Alere INRatio medical devices that has been recalled.
 An individual Alere INRatio lawsuit is based on your injuries and your damages alone.
 We would be seeking compensation for the physical injuries (i.e., strokes, hematoma, excessive bleeding, etc.) you have sustained as a result of the false readings caused by a defective Alere INRatio medical device.
 Any money obtained from an individual case is not divided amongst other people injured by an Alere product misreading, it belongs to the individual.

-We encourage anyone suffering from serious injuries to hire an attorney as soon as possible.
 Some patients might think their injury is from their blood thinner medication, when in fact it may be related to an inaccurate reading caused by a defective Alere product.

 Why Baum Hedlund?